 For instance, we can write a manifest in Puppet Master that creates a file and installs Apache on all Puppet Agents or slaves that are connected to the Puppet Master.

-In order to configure systems with Puppet in a client or server architecture, we have to use the Puppet Agent and the Puppet Master applications.
-In a stand-alone architecture, we have to use the Puppet apply application.
+In order to configure systems in a client or server architecture with Puppet, we need to use the Puppet Agent and the Puppet Master applications.
+In stand-alone architecture, we use the Puppet apply application.

 A Puppet Module is nothing but a collection of manifests and data (e.g., facts, files, and templates).
 Puppet Modules have a specific directory structure.
-They are useful for organizing the Puppet code because with Puppet Modules we can split the Puppet code into multiple manifests.
-It is considered as the best practice to use Puppet Modules to organize almost all of your Puppet Manifests.
+They are useful for organizing the Puppet code because, with Puppet Modules, we can split the Puppet code into multiple manifests.
+It is considered best practice to use Puppet Modules to organize almost all of your Puppet Manifests.

 Puppet Modules are different from Puppet Manifests.
 Manifests are nothing but Puppet programs, composed of the Puppet code.
 File names of Puppet Manifests use the .pp extension.

 Learn the complete concepts of DevOps from the DevOps Training at Hyderabad in 26 hours!

 73. Can you tell me what a Puppet codedir is?